lamhq/tech-notes/pages/devops/aws/4-storage/1-block-storage/2-ebs.md

 ### General Purpose SSD (gp3)

 - Suitable for high performance applications (MySQL, Cassandra, virtual desktops, Hadoop analytics...)
+- New generation of gp.
+Cheaper, 4 times faster than **gp2**.
+- 3000 IOPS baseline performance and 125 MB/s regardless of volumne size.
+Can scale up to 16,000 IOPS and 1,000 MiB/s for an additional fee
 - Up to 99.9% durability.
-- 3000 IOPS baseline performance and 125 MB/s regardless of volumne size.
-- Can scale up to 16,000 IOPS and 1,000 MiB/s for an additional fee.
-- New generation of gp.
-4 times faster than gp2.

 Choose gp3, don't use gp2.